SimonRichardson/crwlr/README.md

  - Store the urls in a KVS so that a crawler can truly work distributed, esp. if the host is large or if it's allowed to crawl beyond the host.
+ - Potentially better strategies to walk assets at a later date to back fill the metrics.